top of page

 When to Go

-Getting to Victoria BC Canada
+Getting to Victoria BC, Canada

-Vancouver island is located Northwest of Seattle, WA.
+Vancouver Island is located Northwest of Seattle, WA.
 If you're not flying directly to the island and you're coming from the mainland, then you can take a ferry.
-There's the "clipper" that runs from downtown Seattle which is a great option if you're not planning to bring your car for the weekend.
+There's the "clipper" that runs from downtown Seattle, which is a great option if you're not planning to bring your car for the weekend.
 I usually drive to Port Angeles and take the Black Ball Ferry.
-Dont forget your passport as customs will be checking of course.
+Don't forget your passport as customs will be checking, of course.

 Where to Stay: pet-friendly accommodations